CS3219-AY2223S1/cs3219-project-ay2223s1-g22/README.md

 ### Set up

-To set up the environment for local development, run the following command:
+To set up the environment for local development, do the following:

 1. Ensure that the Docker desktop application is running
 2. With the cloned repo as the current working directory, enter the following commands in the terminal: